Zagreb Itinerary: 36 Hours in Croatia’s Capital

 The Ethnographic Museum offers insight into traditional Croatian life, combining culture and history.
 You’ll be able to enjoy thousands of artifacts, clothing, and farming equipment, among other things.

 Finish your Zagreb itinerary with the beautiful botanical gardens.
 Located by the train station and only a ten-minute walk from Trg bana Jelačića Plaza, the botanical gardens is a perfect way to end your time in Zagreb.

 The gardens are open during the day and there isn’t an entrance fee.
-In order to see the botanical gardens at its best, aim to visit in the spring or summer.
+In order to see the botanical gardens at their best, aim to visit in the spring or summer.
 Depending on your pace, you can visit the gardens in 30 – 60 minutes.

 After visiting the botanical gardens, finish walking through the parks that make up the remainder of the Lenuci Horseshoe.
 Then, that’s it!
-You will have visited Zagreb’s most important sites with your 36 hour itinerary.
+You will have visited Zagreb’s most important sites with your 36-hour itinerary.